'A river of goodness amid human imperfections'

 Cardinal Fernández confided that he too has found the image of Our Lady even in the smallest country villages.

-Even in his own native Argentina, he recounted, when as a parish priest he had proposed to the faithful in various neighbourhoods to build shrines with a Marian image, "the first one they proposed to me was that of the Queen of Peace.
-Only one nun said: ‘But is it authorised?’
+Even in his own native Argentina, he recounted, when he was a parish priest he proposed to the faithful to build shrines with a Marian image in various neighbourhoods.
+"The first one they proposed to me was that of the Queen of Peace.
+Only one sister said: ‘But is it authorised?’
 And the Bishop replied: ‘But what harm can that image do?’'’

 Contact with visionaries "not advisable"